tanishpoddar/MovieBookingSystem-Project0/README.md

 Refer [Node.js & SQLite README.md](fullstack-app/README.md) for step-by-step instructions

 Refer [PYTHON README.md](python-app/README.md) for step-by-step instructions.
-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or fixes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.